Growing Amaryllis Indoors

 Store the bulb in a dry dark cool area (45–50°F.) until you are ready to plant.
 Plant Amaryllis between October and May for flowering between December and June

 A few hours before planting, fill a 10–14 oz. glass with lukewarm water.
 Place the roots in the water, let the bulb sit on the rim, and allow the roots to soak up some water.

 Cut the flowerstalk close to the bulb after the flower fades.
-The long strap-like leaves will continue to grow, and need regular feeding with good bulb fertilizer to promote bulb strength.
-Once the danger of frost has passed, the plant can go outdoors in the pot or in fertile well-drained soil.
+The long strap-like leaves will continue to grow, and need regular sunshine to promote bulb strength.
+Once the danger of frost has passed, the plant can go outdoors in the pot or into fertile well-drained soil.

 In late summer, stop watering and allow the leaves to die back (or let the first light frost kill them).
-Before the first hard frost, dig planted bulbs and shake the soil from the roots, or bring potted plants inside.
-Place in a dry cool dark place for 8–12 weeks to simulate dormancy.
+Before the first hard frost, dig planted bulbs and shake the soil from the roots, and bring potted plants inside.
+Keep dry in a cool dark place for 8–12 weeks to simulate dormancy.

-Bring the bulb back to room temperature and resume watering, about 6–8 weeks before the desired flowering time, and its cycle will begin again.
+Bring the bulb back to room temperature and begin watering again, about 6–8 weeks before the desired flowering time, and its cycle will begin again.